Facility and Efficiency Improvements Concerning Safety and Preparedness for a Healthy School Environment

 - Safe Lab: School Chemistry Laboratory Safety Guide (PDF) (88pp, 1.2MB) by the Consumer Product Safety Commission and the National Institute for Occupational Safety and Health provides teachers, and ultimately their students, with information about taking appropriate precautionary actions to prevent or minimize hazards, harmful exposures and injuries in the laboratory.

-- Water Emergency & Incident Information by EPA provides preparedness and response planning tools for private well owners, including schools that provide their own well water, and much more.
+- Private Drinking Water Wells by EPA provides preparedness and response planning tools for private well owners, including schools that provide their own well water, and much more.

 The following links exit the site Exit